Why is this important to the people of NSW?

-The government is making it easier to do business with a range of support services to help you navigate regulatory requirements, freeing you up to focus on the more important things.
+We are making it easier to do business by offering a range of support services to help you navigate regulatory requirements.

 Are you a business owner?

-The NSW Government wants everyone to have a chance at a secure future.
-The 2017 NSW skills list is full of new qualifications and traineeships that the government is paying for under the Smart and Skilled program.
+We want everyone to have a chance at a secure future.
+The 2017 NSW skills list includes new qualifications and traineeships that is funded by us under the Smart and Skilled program.